minio/docs/source/administration/object-management/object-retention.rst

 Legal Hold
 ----------

-An object under Legal Hold is protected from write operations by *all* users, including the :ref:`MinIO root <minio-users-root>` user.
+An object under legal hold is protected from write operations by *all* users, including the :ref:`MinIO root <minio-users-root>` user.

-Legal Holds are indefinite and enforce complete immutability for locked objects.
+Legal holds are indefinite and enforce complete immutability for locked objects.
-Only privileged users with the :policy-action:`s3:PutObjectLegalHold` permission can set or lift the Legal Hold.
+Only privileged users with the :policy-action:`s3:PutObjectLegalHold` permission can set or lift the legal hold.

+Legal holds apply at the object level.
+If you enable legal hold for a group of objects, such as the contents of a bucket, subsequently created objects in that bucket are not affected.

 Legal holds are complementary to both :ref:`minio-object-locking-governance` and :ref:`minio-object-locking-compliance` retention settings.
 An object held under both legal hold *and* a ``GOVERNANCE/COMPLIANCE`` retention rule remains WORM locked until the legal hold is lifted *and* the rule expires.